-Hip Hop International founded in 2002 and based in Los Angeles, is the producer of multiple live and televised dance competitions.
-Among them are MTV's Randy Jackson presents America's Best Dance Crew, the USA Hip Hop Dance Championship, the World Hip Hop Dance Championship, the World Battles and Urban Moves Dance Workshops.
+Hip Hop International founded in 2002 and based in Los Angeles, is the producer of multiple live and televised dance competitions, battles and workshops.
+Among them are MTV's Randy Jackson presents America's Best Dance Crew, the USA Hip Hop Dance Championship, the World Hip Hop Dance Championship, the World Battles and World Moves Dance Workshops.
 Hip Hop International is recognized in more than 100 countries by its live events, live streams and television broadcasts worldwide.

-Hip Hop International is represented by official licensees throughout the world who respect the origins of hip hop and who conduct their events and competitions under the auspices of Hip Hop International qualifying dance crews and dancers to represent their country in Hip Hop International's World Hip Hop Dance Championship and World Battles.
+Hip Hop International is represented by official licensees throughout the world who respect the origins of hip hop and who conduct their events and competitions under the auspices of Hip Hop International determining the national champions who qualify to represent their country in the World Hip Hop Dance Championship and World Battles.

-Hip Hop International Headquarters I 323.850.3777 8033 W. Sunset Boulevard, #920, Los Angeles, California, 90046 Info@hiphopinternational.com I www.hiphopinternational.com
+Hip Hop International Headquarters I 323.850.3777 8033 Sunset Boulevard, #920, Los Angeles, California, 90046 Info@hiphopinternational.com I www.hiphopinternational.com

-ENTRY CRITERIA • ELIGIBILITY & POLICIES
+ENTRY & ELIGIBILITY CRITERIA & POLICIES